Online Traceroute

 How Traceroute Works

-Traceroute maps the path packets take from your location to a destination server.
-It reveals each intermediate router (hop) and measures round-trip time.
+Traceroute maps the path packets take from our server to a destination.
+It reveals each intermediate router (hop) and measures round-trip time to diagnose network issues.

 Understanding Results